We Hiked to 16 Hollywood Sign Viewpoints in a Day So You Wouldn’t Have To

 If you’re a hiker, this is definitely one of the better viewpoints for the Sign — and it’s part of a trail network you can use to make a killer loop inside the park.

 - Quality of View: Mostly decent

 - Impressiveness of Selfie: There’s a white thing in the distance

 - Crowd Size: Mornings are good – any other time, it can be crushing

 - How to Get There: Lots of options!
 Hike up via the West Observatory Trail from Fern Dell or Trails or Boy Scout Trail (East Observatory) from the Greek Theater.
-You can also fight to the death for paid parking or take the easy DASH shuttle ride from the Los Feliz neighborhood or the Metro Red Line stop at Vermont / Sunset.
+You can also fight to the death for paid parking or take the easy DASH shuttle ride or Griffith Parkline (weekends only) from the Los Feliz neighborhood or the Metro Red Line stop at Vermont / Sunset.

 - Noteworthy: The Griffith Observatory is worth a trip in its own right, even with the crowds.

 Arriving at the ‘official’ viewpoint for the Hollywood Sign, the first thing you’ll notice are just how many people are here – especially if you made the mistake of trying to bring your car up to park.
 But let’s be fair: the Griffith Observatory is a beautiful building with wonderful exhibits and events and exceptional views of the city and park – if not just OK views of the Hollywood Sign.

 On the plus side, there’s lots of infrastructure here to deal with the crowds.
 A recently updated one-way street traffic plan with paid parking helps fund an extremely useful (and frequently-running) DASH shuttle line that makes it very convenient to get to the Observatory even if you don’t want to hike in.
 For non-hikers or those with mobility issues, this is definitely the best place to see the Sign (and you can take time to see a show at one of the country’s first planetariums, too!).